 You should also avoid enabling extensions on your browser unless you know and trust their source.
 If some extensions are no longer helpful, you can consider disabling them or uninstalling them altogether.

-With very little or no cryptocurrency trading guidelines or regulations in place, crypto holders must always exercise personal efforts of protecting themselves.
+With very little or no cryptocurrency trading guidelines or regulations in place, crypto holders must always exercise personal efforts to protect themselves.
 This includes being very careful when choosing trading platforms and securing their devices.

 Crypto wallet access passwords should comprise complex passwords that are hard to guess.
 It is tempting to use the same password across multiple accounts but do not try that with your wallets or backups.